| Read Time: 10 minutes

 Workplace Illnesses or Occupational Diseases

 You have a two-year deadline to report an occupational disease.
-But the time begins to run from when you’ve been advised by a doctor that you have the disease.
+But the time begins to run from when you’ve been advised by a doctor that you have the occupational disease.

 There are several exceptions to reporting deadlines that depend on the type of the disorder, so be sure to call a qualified medical professional if you believe you have sustained an occupational disease.